Skip to contents

 Barcoded construct tables

-The Variant Calling step of this package provides a table with tiled reference and alternative peptides, along with their respective IDs.
+The Minigene report step of this package provides a table with tiled reference and alternative peptides, along with their respective IDs.
 When ordering those as gene blocks, one or more construct barcodes are added to the sequence, so we are able to uniquely identify our minigene peptides also when a sequencing read does not reach the mutated base.

 Here, we use barcodes from this publication and Github repository: